Brian Kelly Season 2023

 Kelly’s first Division I head coaching position came in 2004 when he took over at Central Michigan.
 In three years with the Chippewas, Kelly’s teams won 19 games, claimed the Mid-American Conference title in 2006 and appeared in a bowl game for the first time in 12 years.

 Kelly’s first head coaching job came at Division II Grand Valley State in 1991, a position he held for 13 years.
-He won 118 games at Grand Valley State and led the Lakers to back-to-back national titles in 2002 and 2003.
+In 13 years at Grand Valley, Kelly won 118 games, won five straight conference titles and made six Division II playoff appearances.
+He led the Lakers to back-to-back national titles in 2002 and 2003, going 14-0 and 14-1, respectively.
 He won 41 games during his final three years in Allendale.

 A native of Everett, Mass., Kelly was a four-year letterwinner at linebacker and two-time team captain at Assumption College in Worcester, Mass.
 He graduated from Assumption in 1983 with a degree in political science.